 They are a foster-based rescue; they not only save the dogs and provide necessary medical care but also rehab for those who need to heal and recover from their difficult past.

-The organization is always open for volunteers who want to join their large foster family network to care for the growing number of dogs that reach their rescue daily.
-They have homed about an incredible 6,300 dogs in need within Canada and from overseas.
+The organization is always open to volunteers who would like to join their large foster family network.
+There is a growing number of dogs that reach their rescue daily, and your assistance is appreciated!
+They have rehomed an incredible 6,300 dogs in need within Canada and from overseas.

 Niagara Dog Rescue Details